/users/a4121b01-2898-4831-95ca-6b37cc357081/ratecard/rc2.jpg)

+"Great bay fishing!
+On time, knowledgeable, friendly and patient.
+I will do this again!
+Thanks team!" - Ricki.
+"Great trip with Capt Doug.
+Landed 12 Fluke.
+Amazing service and wonderful stories.
+I would recommend these guys to anyone who wants to catch fish and have a relaxing time.
+Thanks for everything.
+Mark" - Mark.
 "Me and my four teenage boys plus one of their friends went out with Captain Doug.
 We all caught fish and had an amazing time.
 I think we caught around 15 fish and one keeper.
 At the end we fought with a 75 pound cow head stingray for at least 25 minutes and it was awesome!
 The fight went over our allotted time but Captain Doug let us fight him until he surrendered and was next to the boat.
 Captain Doug, who is a retired game warden, was also very knowledgeable, open to questions, and extremely friendly.
 The biggest and best advice I can give anyone reading this is to listen to the Captain about wearing a long sleeve shirt, pants, socks, and shoes.
 Just deal with the heat.
 Don't be like me who wore shorts and flip flops because the greenheads will eat you alive!
 If you are debating this vs a party boat I would highly recommend going this route.
 We will definitely be back to fish with Diamond Rig Charters!!!" - John

 June 12, 2024